 Wireless charging is an increasingly popular option for many of today’s smartphones.
-But how does wireless charging work?
+But how does inductive charging work?

 This technology hasn’t been around for long, but it’s been in development since the 19th century.
 Nikola Tesla investigated ways to send electric currents through the air using a transmitter and receiver to create a magnetic field.
-While his plans didn’t take off immediately, they led to what is now becoming more popular — wireless charging.
+While his plans for magnetic resonant coupling didn’t take off immediately, they led to what is now becoming more popular — wireless charging.

 Now that it’s taking over the smartphone accessory scene, experts and consumers want to know how they work, their pros and cons and how they’ll change in the future.